 So to make my coconut donts a little sweeter I decided to top it with my standard vegan meringue but you could also use a cashew cream cheese.
 But in no case you should omit is the salted banana caramel.
 Healthy caramel that is solely made from dried bananas salt and coconut milk is not only nutritious but also heavenly delicious.

-Coconut Donuts (Recipe adopted from the amazing Feasting on Fruit; makes 6 with a donut tin)
+Coconut Donuts (Recipe adopted from Feasting on Fruit; makes 6 donuts)

 Preheat the oven to 180 degrees celsius.
-In a blender, combine the dried ingredients: oats, coconut flour, flax seeds, baking soda, and baking powder.
-Blend until it is a fine flour consistency.
-Transfer to a bowl and add the apple cider vinegar and coconut milk.
-Stir to combine.
-Grease your donut pan and fill each donut almost to the top.
+In a blender, combine all ingredients and blend well.
+Grease your donut pan and fill each donut shape almost to the top.
 I use a ladle to make filling a bit easier.
-Bake the donuts for 15 minutess at 180 degrees celsius.
+Bake the donuts for 15 minutes at 180 degrees celsius.
 Let them cool before topping them with your meringue and banana caramel.

 - generous pinch of salt